Get your copy of the Member-Centric User Experience Checklist & Worksheet to create an engaging environment on your membership site.

 For instance, an experienced professional may find value in the content in the “New Grads” section but may avoid it because they don’t identify as a new grad.

 Grouping benefits buries them further into your site map and hides their individual value from members.
 The user needs to see the list of benefits to be able to click on what resonates with them.

 2. Name Your Benefits Clearly

 Avoid naming your benefits in a way that obscures what they are.
 Be very clear.
 Choose names that are meaningful for your members.
-A cutesy name may appear clever for your staff, but land on deaf ears of members who don’t know what it is.
+A cutesy name may appear clever for your staff but land on the deaf ears of members who don’t know what it is.

 A good rule of thumb is to put yourself in the place of your members and think of the search terms they will use to find the benefits they are looking for.
 The names of your benefits should all fall into their searchable list.

 3. Explain How Each Benefit Is A Benefit To The Member

 Listing the benefits is the first step, but many members may not connect the dots to how the benefit can help them professionally.
 There is tremendous value to explain what the benefit is and how it helps your members.
 This can be presented to your users in a text form, or as a quick 45-second video - the more types of media, the better!

 Include the tangible benefit to the member, the practical application of the benefit, the time commitment, etc. What the user can expect should be clear.